Are engineers underpaid? No. Engineers work in a free market and are paid based on their skill set. The onus falls on the engineer.

 To point out, I hear this type of talk in almost every profession.
-Even in the highly unexpected National Basketball Association (NBA).
+Even in the National Basketball Association (NBA).

-- The skillset and abilities of engineers vary
+- The variance of skillsets and abilities among engineers

 - Engineering labor market